-Jackson P. Burley Varsity Club and Jimmy Hollins in recognition of their outstanding efforts to commemorate the 1951 Burley School, and to honor its place in local history, by seeking a nomination to individually designate Burley School on the National Register of Historic Places and Virginia Landmarks Register
+Jackson P. Burley Varsity Club (Jimmy Hollins) in recognition of their outstanding efforts to commemorate the 1951 Burley School, and to honor its place in local history, by seeking a nomination to individually designate Burley School on the National Register of Historic Places and Virginia Landmarks Register.

-B. F. Yancey Heritage and History Project and Charlotte Brody and Peggy Scott in recognition of their outstanding efforts to commemorate the 1961 B.F.
-Yancey Elementary School, to honor its place in local history, and to repurpose Yancey School as a community
+B. F. Yancey Heritage and History Project (Charlotte Brody and Peggy Scott) in recognition of their outstanding efforts to commemorate the 1961 B.F.
+Yancey Elementary School, to honor its place in local history, and to repurpose Yancey School as a community center.

-801 Park Street, Charlottesville, presented to Kristin H Jensen and Daniel G Krasnegor, in recognition of their distinguished restoration of the 1893 Trevillian-Tennyson house at 801 Park Street.
+801 Park Street, Charlottesville (Kristin H Jensen and Daniel G Krasnegor) in recognition of the distinguished restoration of the 1893 Trevillian-Tennyson house at 801 Park Street.

 Satyendra Huja for steadfast support of historic resources, first as a professional planner and later during his service as Mayor and Councilor for the City of Charlottesville.